trenchproject/Insect__Climate_Change_Responses/README.md

 * Documentation: contains ReadMe files for downloading Python and climate data as well as running all scripts in "Scripts" folder
 * Model parameters: contains "Habitat temperature parameters.csv" and "Temperature response parameters.csv"
 * Model predictions: contains model prediction files of climate change effects on fitness metrics/components and population dynamics
-* Scripts: contains all scripts for running models and analyses, which are briefly described below
+* Scripts: contains all scripts for running models and analyses, which are briefly described below:
   * DDE population dynamics.py: Python script for simulating insect population dynamics
   * Download future climate data.py: Python script for accessing and downloading future climate data from the Copernicus Climate Data Store
   * Fitness metrics and components.R: R script for plotting fitness metrics and components for conceptual Figure 1
   * Habitat temperatures.R: R script for fitting temperature response parameters (Eq.
 5), which are saved in "Habitat temperature parameters.csv" in the "Model parameters" folder